Issues of Impact 2021

 A continuum of lifelong educational opportunity and achievement is essential to the region’s economic health and quality of life.
 The Chamber supports:

-• Creating opportunities for young people to pursue careers in our region and expanding internship, experiential learning and apprenticeship opportunities.
+• Creating opportunities for young people to explore and pursue careers in our region and expanding program pathways, internship, experiential learning and apprenticeship opportunities.

 • Collaboration between businesses, educational institutions and governmental agencies to encourage workforce development and training that is focused on the needs of employers.